cs394-s19/societee/README.md

 expo start
 ```

-and scanning the qr code on your regular phone camera.
+and scanning the QR code on your regular phone camera.
 This will open the Expo app on your phone with Societee.